ubclaunchpad/inertia/CONTRIBUTING.md

 ### Daemon

 The Inertia daemon package manages all serverside functionality and is the core of the Inertia platform.
 The daemon codebase is in `./daemon/inertiad/`.

-To locally test a daemon compiled from source, set your Inertia version in `.inertia.toml` to `test` and run:
+To locally test a daemon compiled from source, set your Inertia version in `inertia.toml` to `test` and run:

 ```bash
 $> make testdaemon